nickderobertis/py-finstmt/examples/README.rst

-This is my gallery
+Examples
 ==================

-Below is a gallery of examples
+Below are examples of using `finstmt`.